Hither Hills State Park

-Hither Hills State Park is a 1755 acre state park located on the eastern end of the South Fork of Long Island near the hamlet of Montauk, New York.
+Hither Hills State Park is a 7.1 km2 state park located on the eastern end of the South Fork of Long Island near the hamlet of Montauk, New York.

 History

 The land that was to become Hither Hills State Park was once slated for private development of a recreational complex, including hotels, casinos, a polo field, and yacht basin, in the early 20th century.
-After the planned development was blocked by the Long Island State Park Commission, a portion of the private holdings were sold to New York State, who opened the 1755 acre parcel as Hither Hills State Park in August 1924.
+After the planned development was blocked by the Long Island State Park Commission, a portion of the private holdings were sold to New York State, who opened the 7.1 km2 parcel as Hither Hills State Park in August 1924.

 Description

 Location and access

 The park is located on the South Fork of Long Island at Napeague.
 Three additional state parks a few miles farther east are: Montauk Downs State Park, Camp Hero State Park, and Montauk Point State Park.

 The nearby hamlet of Montauk is accessible from the park via the Montauk Highway and the Montauk Branch of the Long Island Rail Road.
 Suffolk Transit's 10C route also serves the beach connecting it with East Hampton and Montauk, and the Amagansett, East Hampton and Montauk Long Island Rail Road stations on the Montauk Branch.